 Do you love gummy bears as much as we do?
 That is to say, have you walked to the nearest convenience store in below freezing weather just to buy a bag — and then eat the entire thing on the way home?
 Further, did you learn your lesson and buy two bags the next time, so you had one for when you did get home?

-As bulk candy wholesalers, you can imagine we are pretty big gummy bear fans here at CandyStore.com.
+As bulk candy sellers, you can imagine we are pretty big gummy bears fans here at CandyStore.com.
 And we want to share our love with you.
-For the past few weeks we’ve rounded up every interesting thing we could find about gummies.
+For the past few weeks we've rounded up every interesting thing we could find about gummies.
 Here it is for all of you to enjoy.

 The history of gummy bears